nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ### Deploy an R33 instance.

-Release 33 of NGINX Plus now requires NGINX Agent to be installed along with a license for NGINX One (Not to be confused with the NGINX One Console we are working with today).
+Release 33 of NGINX Plus now requires NGINX Agent to be installed along with a license for NGINX One (Not to be confused with the NGINX One Console you are working with today).
 It is not as painful as some have been led to believe.
 Let's add a new R33 instance to our lab setup.

-First we need the NGINX One `license.jwt` file which you can get from [my.f5.com](https://my.f5.com).
+First you need the NGINX One `license.jwt` file which you can get from [my.f5.com](https://my.f5.com).
 Create a new file in the lab5 folder called `license.jwt` and paste the contents into it.
 If you are in the F5 UDF environment, this has been done for you.
 The $JWT environment variable should still be set from the earlier labs, but you can check it.
 If it is not there, add the license to an environment variable as you did previously:

 ```bash
 echo $JWT